tedneward/Research/content/reading/management/hbr/performance-management.md

 ## Chapter 14: How to Conduct the Review Conversation
 *Tips and tricks for a productive discussion*

-## Chapter 15: Define Newa Goals for a New Cycle
+## Chapter 15: Define New Goals for a New Cycle
 *Adjust objectives for continued growth*

 # Section Five: Tough Topics